 A “major change” is one of the changes specified in rule 4.165, Major changes.

 A “professional law degree” is the LL.B.
-(Bachelor of Laws), M.L.S.
-(Master of Legal Studies), J.D.
-(Juris Doctor), LL.M.
-(Master of Laws), or other post-graduate degree authorized by the Committee.
+(Bachelor of Laws or the J.D.
+(Juris Doctor).
+An LL.M.
+(Master of Laws), M.L.S.
+(Master of Legal Studies) or other post-graduate degree do not qualify a recipient to take the California Bar Examination but, with the acquiescence of the Committee, may be offered by an accredited or registered law school.
 The J.D. degree may be granted only upon completion of a law program that qualifies a student to take the California Bar Examination.

-A “California registered unaccredited law school” is an unaccredited law school that has been registered by the Committee.
+A “California registered law school” is a law school that has been registered by the Committee, but not accredited by the Committee.

 “Senior Director” means “Senior Director, Admissions” or that person’s designee.

-An “unaccredited law school” is a correspondence, distance-learning, or fixed-facility law school operating in California that the Committee registers but does not accredit.
+A “registered law school” is a California law school that has been registered by the Committee, but not accredited by the Committee.

-An “unaccredited correspondence law school” is an unaccredited law school that conducts instruction principally by correspondence.
-A correspondence law school must require at least 864 hours of preparation and study per year for four years.

-An “unaccrediteddistance-learning law school” is an unaccredited law school that conducts instruction and provides interactive classes principally by technological means.
-A distance-learning law school must require at least 864 hours of preparation and study per year for four years.

-An “unaccreditedfixed-facility law school” is an unaccredited law school that conducts its instruction principally in physical classroom facilities.
-An unaccredited fixed-facility law school must require classroom attendance of its students for a minimum of 270 hours a year for four years.

-Rule 4.105 adopted effective January 1, 2009.
+Rule 4.105 adopted effective.